 Tailoring Metrics to Your Audience

 Not all the investors are the same.
-You must realize that each investor has their own needs and preferences.
+Valid pitch deck presentation examples make us realize that each investor has their own needs and preferences.
 The better you understand your potential investor persona, the easier it will be to tailor your pitch deck key metrics for investors and secure the required funding.

 Understanding investor priorities